Apis koschevnikovi: Taxonomy and phylogeny

 Apis koschevnikovi is of the family Apidae and genus Apis.
-A. koschevnikovi is known as one of the “Red Bees” of Borneo, described in 1988.
+A. koschevnikovi is known as one of the "Red Bees" of Borneo, described in 1988.
 A. koschevnikovi appears together with A. cerana and A. mellifera, two other cavity-nesting species, in three separate phylogenic clusters without overlapping.
 The phylogenetic cluster analysis of A. koschevnikovi is found directly in contact with a cluster of A. cerana and distant from A. mellifera.

 Description and identification

-A. koschevnikovi is often referred to in the literature as the “red bee of Sabah;” however A. koschevnikovi is pale reddish in Sabah State, Borneo, Malaysia, but a dark, coppery color in the Malay Peninsula and Sumatera, Indonesia.
+A. koschevnikovi is often referred to in the literature as the "red bee of Sabah"; however A. koschevnikovi is pale reddish in Sabah State, Borneo, Malaysia, but a dark, coppery color in the Malay Peninsula and Sumatera, Indonesia.

 Physical appearance

 The workers, the queen, and the drones of A. koschevnikovi are all dark brown banded.
 The workers, however, have light orange abdominal bands while the queen and the drones have light brown abdominal bands.
 Ko is the gene responsible for the expression of body color type in A. koschevnikovi.
 This gene is shown to be sex-linked, since experiments have shown that a cross between a brown, dark banded queen and a brown, dark banded drone results in orange, dark banded workers.

 A. koschevnikovi is very long-tongued (5.870 mm) and slender, with narrow tomenta.
-Apis koschevnikovi is larger than its sympatric A. cerana, consistently being 10 to 15% larger linearly.
-Apis koschevnikovi also has two distinct characteristics which are species specific – its drones have a secondary sex characteristic of a hairy fringe on the margin of the tibia of the hind leg, and worker bee forewing venation shows a cubital index which is large and varied.
+A. koschevnikovi is larger than its sympatric A. cerana, consistently being 10 to 15% larger linearly.
+A. koschevnikovi also has two distinct characteristics which are species specific – its drones have a secondary sex characteristic of a hairy fringe on the margin of the tibia of the hind leg, and worker bee forewing venation shows a cubital index which is large and varied.